Dbof/dbofx-engine/README.md

 The current features will be released in the future, same with a good documentation on how to use it.

 Features:
+- Windows-only, later support of OpenGL and other operating systems not planned.
 - Fully coded in C++, pretty easy to use
 - Easy to set up
 - Common settings such as transformation and rendering is done for you automatically